DevExpress/devextreme-documentation/concepts/80 Troubleshooting/05 DataGrid and TreeList Issues/10 Gray Boxes Appear After Data Loading/00 Gray Boxes Appear After Data Loading.md

-In certain cases, gray boxes may remain visible after DataGrid or TreeList finishes data loading:
+In certain cases, gray boxes may remain visible after DataGrid or TreeList finishes loading data:

 ![DataGrid with Gray Boxes Visible](/images/DataGrid/datagrid-gray-boxes.png)

-These gray boxes are row placeholders that appear when the component takes time to load and render rows.
-These placeholders can remain visible due to the following reasons:
+These gray boxes are row placeholders that appear while the component loads and renders rows.
+These placeholders can remain visible in the following cases:

 - The component size does not match the container size.
 - An error occurs during data loading.